-Comp petency weaknesses or deficits to note (if any): ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' Comi mittee's Recommendation for Student's s Status: dent is encouraged to continue in the program for another year, and s or suggestions for improvement may be offered. on Requested with Suggested Plan.
-The student is encouraged to d period of time, but is apprized, in writing, of problems perceived by eir remediation. on Required with Prescribed Plan.
-The student is permitted to is or her successfully completing a specified and written program of r Professor Student's Signature acknowledging feedback Secon dary Mentor / Advisor (if applicable) Progr ram Director comments: Progr ram Director
+Competency weaknesses or deficits to note (if any):

+- Student in Good Standing.
+The student is encouraged to continue in the program for another year, and general professional recommendations or suggestions for improvement may be offered. - Competency Concerns- Remediation Requested with Suggested Plan.
+The student is encouraged to continue in the program for a specified period of time, but is apprized, in writing, of problems perceived by the faculty and advised concerning their remediation. - Competency Concerns- Remediation Required with Prescribed Plan.
+The student is permitted to continue in the program pursuant to his or her successfully completing a specified and written program of remediation prescribed by the faculty.